deniz-dilaverler/BilkentErasmus/README.md

 # BilkentErasmus
-This repository consists of CS-319 term project of [bizim grup] at Bilkent University.
+This repository consists of CS-319 term project of CADDY (our team) at Bilkent University.
+Following features are divided according to users.

-Student ---------
+## Student
--User enters account
+-User enters an account
 -Can view the schhols, their quotas, the language requirements, applicable semesters -Can view the state of their application
 -Whenever state changes or an aplication is accepted, send the student a mail to notfiy them.